 Scenario #3: Current Silver or Gold qualified partner with moderate MRR and some competencies

 If your business has between $10,000 and $40,000 MRR for Microsoft 365, Office 365 and/or Dynamics 365, between $2000 and $10,000 MRR in Azure consumption and between two and five employees with Microsoft certifications, the first step is to ensure your current Silver competency for Cloud Platform are up to date.
-We also recommend purchasing your Gold competency (if qualified) by September 2022 for added internal use rights (IURs) for the next year.
 Partners in this category might also want to consider a merger or acquisition with a similar Microsoft partner to increase their reach and competitiveness.

 Scenario #4: Current Gold partner with advanced specializations

 If your business currently has $60,000 or more in MRR from Microsoft 365, Office 365 and or Dynamics 365, $20,000 or more in MRR for Azure consumption and 10 or more employees with certifications, first of all, congratulations.
-You might want to consider scooping up some additional strategic competencies for expanded IURs.
-You could also make the switch to becoming a designated Microsoft Solutions partner once the new Microsoft Cloud Partner Program is launched to get a jumpstart on earning incentives under the new structure.
+You might now want to consider making the switch to becoming a designated Microsoft Solutions partner to get a jumpstart on earning incentives under the new structure before it’s officially required in October.
 Finally, whereas partners with less Microsoft business might want to look into combining forces with another partner to qualify for updated designations, partners in this scenario might instead look into acquiring smaller providers to add to their breadth of specializations.

-As if the Microsoft ecosystem wasn’t complex enough before, it’s understandable that current partners might be flummoxed by this new wave of announcements.
+As if the Microsoft ecosystem wasn’t complex enough before, it’s understandable that current partners might be flummoxed by all these changes.
 Don’t stress!
 There are plenty of resources available to help you.

 As an award-winning Microsoft partner and value-added cloud solutions provider, Sherweb is committed to helping other IT providers and resellers navigate these changes and continue to make the most out of their relationships with Microsoft.
 Check out this webinar for more information about changes associated with the Microsoft Cloud Partner Program.
 Current Silver partners—who will arguably be the most impacted by these changes—should also watch this webinar for recommendations on how to respond.
 Looking for an expert partner to help you make sense of it all?
 Join Sherweb’s partner program.